This is our story of co-creating

 Its bad debt had touched 2.6 percent and the

-company was losing revenue due to drawbacks in
+company was losing revenue due to drawbacks

-the debt recovery process.
-Operational costs were
+in the debt recovery process.
+Operational costs

-increasing as a result of inadequate processes and
+were increasing as a result of inadequate

-complex documentation.
-There was high customer
+processes and complex documentation.
+There

-debt collection process.
+experience in the debt collection process.

 The incumbent vendor had failed to outline the